-- Stay Fresh – In order to prevent unpleasant smells, these running socks have anti-odour technology to prevent the growth of odour-causing microbes.
+- Lasting Freshness – These walking socks have anti-odour technology to prevent the growth of odour-causing microbes.

 - BUILT TO PERFORM: The Mitre Division Plain Sock is a must have kit essential.
 The top performance football sock includes a left and right specific fit great for training or match day.
 Men, women, and footballers of all ages need these socks

 - COMFORT IS KEY: These socks will make running, walking, and competing on the pitch a breeze thanks to the cushioned sole that offers maximum comfort and support for you foot and ankle allowing you to perform your best